SharpenedMinecraft/SM2/README.md

 # SM2

-Minecraft Server written from the Ground up in C# Currently very much WIP.
+Minecraft Server written from the Ground up in C#

+Currently very much WIP

-Successor of SM1.
+Successor of SM1